-Use your leftover holiday ham to make this easy ham and bean soup!
-Packed full with onions, celery, carrots, ham, beans and corn.
+Use your leftover holiday ham to make this easy ham and bean soup recipe!
+Packed full with onions, celery, carrots, ham, canned white beans and corn.
 This soup is hearty, comforting and done in just 30 minutes!

 Ham and bean soup is one of my favorite soup recipes!
 It’s loaded with flavor and comes together in one pot in just 30 minutes.
 My kids gobble it right up and even go back for seconds.

 This recipe is the perfect way to use up any leftover baked ham from Thanksgiving or Christmas dinner.
 You can even use the ham bone to make your own broth for an extra delicious flavor.
 It’s worth the extra effort and brings another layer of depth to the dish.
 So yummy!